atlanticwave-sdx/sdx-controller/README.md

 ## Testing

+The test suite expects MongoDB and RabbitMQ, which can be launched with Docker (or Podman), as shown in the earlier examples.

 Some environment variables are expected to be set for the tests to work as expected.
 Edit `env.local` according to your environment, and make sure the env vars are present in your shell: